 Concerned you may be called to testify based on the results of your FCE?
-Jim Mecham covers several topics you will want to know to make sure your results hold up in a court of law.
+Jim Mecham covers several topics you will want to know to make sure your results hold up in a court.

 Do you know the difference between work hardening and work conditioning?
 Either way make sure to read Jim Mecham's recent blog post which discusses the latest trends in work hardening/conditioning.

-Vic Zuccarello, OTR/L, CEAS II, has posted a new blog post focusing on the Four Habits Model.
+Vic Zuccarello, OTR/L, CEAS II, has written a new blog focusing on the Four Habits Model.
 A list of tips to use to improve the interview process of a functional capacity evaluation.

-Read Vic Zuccarello's article, "The Beleaguered, Misunderstood Waddell's Signs", which discusses Gordon Waddell's 5 categories of tests (Tenderness, Simulation, Distraction, Regional Disturbances, and Over-reaction).
+Read Vic Zuccarello's article which discusses Gordon Waddell's 5 categories of tests (Tenderness, Simulation, Distraction, Regional Disturbances, and Over-reaction).

-Do you perform functional capacity evaluations?
+Do you perform FCEs?
 While research tells us that none are completely valid and reliable, some are better than others.
 Read more to learn the components and fundamentals of FCE Peer Reviews.

 Here is a list of seven marketing strategies and how they work or don't work in getting new worker's compensation patients in the door.

-When deciding on purchasing functional capacity evaluation (FCE) software there are many pieces to take into consideration.
-I would suggest having a list of questions so you can compare and decide which FCE system would be best for your clinic.
+When deciding on purchasing FCE software there are many pieces to take into consideration.
+I would suggest having a list of questions so you can compare and decide which would be best for your clinic.